zainabsirajo50/Banking_Application/README.md

 **Features**

-- Creates user account using **Java**
+- creates a user account using **Java**
+- implements a Java GUI application allows a user to:
+    - deposit
-- Displays user ID
+    - withdraw
-- Displays option that user can choose:
-  - Display account balance
+    - check balance
-  - Deposit money into account
-  - Withdraw money from account
-  - List previous transaction
+    - check previous transactions
-  - Exit application

 **How to use**

-- Application can be run through various means, such as **Terminal** or **Eclipse**
+- Application can be run through various means, such as **Terminal** or **IntelliJ**